-- 1. Date of request: - 2.
-Name of ICH Industry Member: - 3.
-Name of the Working Group the Industry Member is requesting to appoint an expert to: - 4.
-Describe the Industry Member's primary interest in participating in the Working Group: - 5.
-Briefly describe the expertise of the individual being nominated and the expected contribution to the work of the Working Group: - 6.
-Describe how the Industry Member or its affiliate members will be affected or regulated by the guideline in question: - 7.
-(If available) Contact details of nominated expert:
+2. Name of ICH Industry Member:

+- 3. Name of the Working Group the Industry Member is requesting to appoint an expert to: Click here to enter text. - 4.
+Describe the Industry Member's primary interest in participating in the Working Group: Click here to enter text. - 5.
+Briefly describe the expertise of the individual being nominated and the expected contribution to the work of the Working Group:

+6. Describe how the Industry Member or its affiliate members will be affected or regulated by the guideline in question:

+7. (If available) Contact details of nominated expert: